System Design Space

 Need a response to the user within one HTTP request -> prefer a synchronous path.

-Need resistance to spikes and loose coupling -> use async communication through a queue or topic.
+When resistance to spikes and loose coupling come first, use async communication through a queue or topic.

 If the operation is money/order critical, check idempotency and ordering before selecting a pattern.